Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/98-Changelog.md

 * Fixed access to entity property in constraint expression for date range validation.
 * Fixed categories selection in detail content type.
 * Assign created date instead of creating user in search results.
+* Support pasting relative links as well as absolute urls in Finder selection dialog used by Scribite plug-ins (#966).
 * For more details see [closed tickets on GitHub](https://github.com/Guite/MostGenerator/issues?q=milestone%3A0.7.3).

 ## ModuleStudio 0.7.2 (Feb 12, 2017)